chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/screen.md

 ## Nested container components

-As our app is straightforward, the screen we’ll build is pretty trivial, simply wrapping the `TaskListComponent` (which supplies its own data via ngxs) in some layout and pulling a top-level `error` field out of our store (let's assume we'll set that field if we have some problem connecting to our server).
+As our app is straightforward, the screen we’ll build is pretty trivial, simply wrapping the `TaskList` component (which supplies its own data via ngxs) in some layout and pulling a top-level `error` field out of our store (let's assume we'll set that field if we have some problem connecting to our server).

 Let's start by updating our store ( in `src/app/state/task.state.ts`) to include the error field we want: